Clinical trials are studies that test the effect of an intervention – such as a medicine, procedure or lifestyle change – in humans.

 If phase 2 results are encouraging, a phase 3 trial can follow.
 This will be larger and longer, run across several sites, and could involve people from different countries.
 Phase 3 trials are designed to test long-term safety and demonstrate the effectiveness of a medicine in patients.
 Given their size, they will also pick up on side effects that might affect particular groups of patients.
 They will compare a new treatment with, or in addition to, the current best treatment.

-At Cure Parkinson’s, many of the drugs we’re interested in are often already approved for use for other conditions.
+Cure Parkinson’s International Linked Clinical Trials (iLCT) programme assesses drugs and therapies that have, in most cases, already been approved for use in other conditions; therefore it is hoped that the iLCT process significantly reduces the time taken to bring much needed, and potentially curative treatments into the clinic for the Parkinson’s community.
 This means they will have gone through the trial phases before.
-However, we still have to make sure they are safe for people with Parkinson’s, and at the dosage that would be required, as well as establish their effects on the course of the disease, and symptoms.
+However, we still have to make sure they are safe for people with Parkinson’s, and at the dosage that would be required; as well as establish their effects on the course of the disease, and symptoms.